Funding and Fundraising

 Training for Funding & Fundraising

 We recommend our training as a good place to start and regularly run sessions covering the basics of how to develop better funding applications and implementing different methods for fund raising.
-Organisations are more sustainable if they have a variety of approaches.
+Organisations are more sustainable if they have a variety of approaches and plan their fundraising more strategically.
+Latest additions to our training programme include Developing Your Fundraising Plan and Creating and Using Your “Case for Support”.

 “Essential advice & tips on writing a compelling case for support & the watchpoints to avoid”